 The physical foundation of todayâ€™s St. Maryâ€™s School was laid with the acquisition from the Berea public school system of the old Robert Lechner Elementary School at 265 Baker Street, just one block north of the current church.
 After leasing the school for three years, Fr.
 John Garrity purchased it for $500,000 in an open auction bidding process.
 The appraised value of the property, which included 10 acres with athletic fields, was $800,000.
 At the same time, the 60 year old school on Front Street was sold for $400,000 to the neighboring Aristocrat Nursing Home.

 Todayâ€™s St. Maryâ€™s School consists of a modern educational facility that has grown from the original structure purchased in 1985.
 The physical plant has since been expanded twice.
 In 1996 Fr.
 Garrity oversaw the construction of a new Media Center.
 This addition provided the school with a modern library and computer lab.
 It also brought a wireless communications network and full communications capabilities for teachers and students alike.
 Construction of 4 additional classrooms was completed in 2000.
 These rooms currently serve our kindergartners and 1st graders.
-During this timeframe, due to the demand for quality Catholic education, the decision was made to expand the school from 1 class of every grade to 2 classes of every grade.
-With the 2007-2008 school year, St. Maryâ€™s will indeed have 2 classes of every grade, K-8.
+During this time frame, due to the demand for quality Catholic education, the decision was made to expand the school from 1 class of every grade to 2 classes of every grade.
+With the beginning of the 2007-2008 school year, St. Maryâ€™s had 2 classes of every grade, K-8.

 This great success is not without its challenges.
-At the end of the 2006-2007 school year, St. Maryâ€™s will run out of classroom space.
-So, here we grow again!
-Under our current pastor, Fr.
-Vrabel, the decision was made to â€śComplete The Missionâ€ť and expand the school to both accommodate the additional students and provide for additional preschool opportunities.
-In addition, we will be adding a new sports and arts complex.
-These latest additions are scheduled to begin construction in early 2007, and are due to be complete in 2008-2009.
+At the end of the 2006-2007 school year, St. Maryâ€™s pastor, Fr.
+George Vrabel, made the decision to â€śComplete The Missionâ€ť and expand the school to both accommodate the additional students and provide for additional preschool opportunities.

 From our humble beginnings we have come to the present day where we continue to provide a solid Catholic education to the children of Berea and the surrounding communities.